bunn1/Case.9/README.md

-# WUDNodeAuthentication
-Tutorial - authenticataion sessionbased application using Nodejs
+##Tweet Application##
+A simple application where you have the opportunity to share tweets if you have created a account.
+You can share public or private tweets.
+Here you also have the possibility to edit or remove your post!

 **How to setup application**

 1. Clone git repo branch
+2. CD into project "cd Case.9"
-2. Install dependencies `npm i`
+3. Install dependencies `npm i`
-3. Copy file `.env-example` to file named `.env`
+4. Copy file `.env-example` to file named `.env`
-4. Use `.env` file to set application secrets | variables.
+5. Use `.env` file to set application secrets | variables.
+6. 5.1: if you don't have an accout on Mongo DB you need   to  create one and after that create a database so you get the MongoDB Connection string

 **How to run application**